It's chaos: Ian Malcolm on Science

 Science is sublime, but it is not infallible.
 As with any other aspect of life, there is a lot to criticize about science.
 Today I will address the commentaries by one of the most compelling characters in the sci-fi genre, Jurassic Park's Dr. Ian Malcolm.

-Let’s talk about the science of fiction.
+Let’s talk about the Science of Fiction.

-In one particular moment in the novel, Dr. Malcolm, fed up with the arrogance shown by the park’s founder, gives a passionate speech about the wrongness of science.
+At one particular moment in the novel, Dr. Malcolm, fed up with the arrogance shown by the park’s founder, gives a passionate speech about the wrongness of science.
 One criticism that clicked with many readers.

-In the novel, he argues that the problem with science is that scientists experiment with power long before they acquire wisdom to deal with it.
-I like the parallel he draws.
-A karate fighter takes years of discipline and hard work to get their black belt and to be able to kill a person with their bare hands.
-But when the time comes for them become a master, they had attained the prudence to use their abilities with responsibility.
+He argued that the problem with science is that scientists experiment with power long before they acquire wisdom to deal with it.
+I like the parallel he draws: A karate fighter takes years of discipline and hard work to get their black belt and to be able to kill a person with their bare hands.
+But when the time comes for them to become a master, they had attained the prudence to use their abilities with responsibility.
 The effort put into the journey makes the end result too precious to waste.
-“The person who kills,” he says, “is the person who has no discipline, no restraint, and who has purchased his power in the form of a Saturday night special.”

 “Most kinds of power require a substantial sacrifice by whoever wants the power.”
 (Ian Malcolm, Jurassic Park)

-In his comparison, he says that, likewise, scientific power is obtained without discipline, “like inherited wealth.”
-A scientist just has to stand on the shoulders of giants, as he puts it.
 “You read what others have done, and you take the next step.
 You can do it very young.
 You can make progress very fast.
 There is no discipline lasting many decades.
 There is no mastery: old scientists are ignored.
 There is no humility before nature.
 There is only a get-rich-quick, make-a-name-for-yourself-fast philosophy.
 Cheat, lie, falsify—it doesn’t matter.
 Not to you, or to your colleagues.
 No one will criticize you.
 No one has any standards.
 They are all trying to do the same thing: to do something big, and do it fast.”

 Is Dr. Malcolm's criticism totally baseless?

-No. As the saying goes, where there’s smoke, there's fire.
 During the Cold War, scientific growth came at the expense of more philosophical renderings.
 The “shut up and calculate” method prevailed, and speed was indeed rewarded.
 It still is.
 Academia really needs to re-evaluate its priorities.
 Sadly, this rush for productivity negatively impacts the mental health of our scientists.

 And, before I forget it, scientists most certainly do not rush to get rich quickly, lol.
 Really, if you want lots of money, do not follow an academic career.